Wtorek Izsak first learned how to use a conductor at the age of eight.

 Izsak looked away with balled fists.
 “You know the answer to that.”

 Izsak scoffed, angrily scooping up a spoonful of soup.
 “What do you want me to say?
-One battle and I’m already weak to my knees?
+One fight and I’m already weak to my knees?
 Yeah, I am, so wha—”

 Izsak had choked on his soup.
 “A stuffed animal?”